 Drinks are about cocktails and spritzes, with a lengthy wine list focusing on small producers.
 A selection of tap beers is anchored by neighbouring Felons Brewing Co’s core range.

-For food, head chef Damien Styles (formerly of The Fish House) has created a menu that leans on fresh seafood such as caviar, lobster rolls and prawn cocktails, as well as a selection of salads and vegetable sides.
+The food menu leans on fresh seafood such as caviar, lobster rolls and prawn cocktails, as well as a selection of salads and vegetable sides.